Group EMDR for Health Professionals

 A vicarious trauma and burnout prevention approach

-The aim of the ‘Group EMDR for Health Professionals’ study is to effectively support health professionals exposed to distressing events, trauma and burnout at work.
-In this pilot study we are testing a brief psychological group treatment called Group Eye Movement Desensitization Reprocessing Therapy (EMDR) with health professionals at the Royal Women’s Hospital, Victoria (RWH).
+The aim of the project titled ‘Group EMDR for Health Professionals’ study is to effectively support health professionals exposed to distressing events, trauma and burnout at work.
+In this pilot study, we are testing a brief psychological group treatment called Group Eye Movement Desensitization Reprocessing Therapy (EMDR) with health professionals at the Royal Women’s Hospital, Victoria (RWH).

 This is a three-phased study to further the knowledge and capacity of healthcare workplaces to better support and retain their clinical workforce.